Keyboard shortcuts

 Options:

--p, --path <PATH> Path to the function.
+Path to the function workspace.
 Default is current directory ($FUNC_PATH) [env: FUNC_PATH=]

-Usage: sfn functions status [OPTIONS]
+Usage: sfn pull-secrets update [OPTIONS]

 Options: